romankolpak/pymongo_cursor_pager/README.md

 # pymongo_cursor_pager

 This package implements cursor-based pagination for Python apps using PyMongo.
-Inspired a similar tool [mixmaxhq/mongo-cursor-pagination](https://github.com/mixmaxhq/mongo-cursor-pagination) for JavaScript.
+Inspired by a similar tool [mixmaxhq/mongo-cursor-pagination](https://github.com/mixmaxhq/mongo-cursor-pagination) for JavaScript.

 ## What is cursor-based pagination?